-Due to the removal of the Danish Music Museum to new premises, the exhibitions are closed p.t.
-However, the office and the library are still open at the present address Aabenraa 32, Copenhagen K. Click for hours.
+Due to the relocation of the Danish Music Museum to new premises, the exhibitions are closed p.t.
+However, the office is still open at the present address Aabenraa 32, Copenhagen K, until February 20.
+Click for hours.

 The new premises are situated in the former Broadcasting House, which also houses the Royal Danish Academy of Music.
 In future, this unique "house of music" will offer an exceptional interplay between the practising musicians and the culture-historical musical instruments.